Back to all posts

 If you’ve never had an Ashiatsu massage, you might be curious about what the experience is actually like.
 It’s normal to have questions, especially when you hear the therapist will be using their feet.
 Rest assured, an Ashiatsu session is a deeply relaxing and therapeutic experience designed with your comfort and safety in mind.
 From the moment you walk into our studio, our goal is to make you feel at ease.
 We’ll guide you through the process, making sure you’re comfortable and informed every step of the way.
 Let’s walk through what you can expect during your first appointment, from the setup of the room to the massage itself.

-A Look at the Studio and Safety Features
+The Studio Setup and Safety Features

 When you enter the treatment room, you’ll notice it looks similar to a standard massage room but with one key difference: a set of parallel bars securely mounted on the ceiling above the massage table.
 These bars are not for acrobatics; they are an essential tool for your therapist.
 They use the overhead bars for balance and support, allowing them to gracefully control the amount of pressure they apply with their feet.
 This setup ensures the entire session is safe and precise.
 Our team of therapists is highly trained in this modality, so you can relax knowing you are in skilled and careful hands.